BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Vocal adduction means the same thing as vocal chord closure, and it refers to the coming together of vocal folds (also known as vocal cords) to produce sound.
-It occurs when we shout, sing, speak, whistle, etc. Vocal abduction is the opposite of vocal cord closure, and it refers to the state in which a singer sings the vocal cords while breathing.
+It occurs when we shout, sing, speak, whistle, etc. Vocal abduction is the opposite of closure, and it refers to the state in which a singer sings the vocal cords while breathing.

 Knowing how to control the amount of vocal cord closure is one of the most important key factors for developing good control over your voice when singing.
 There are several practices and exercises that you can do to improve on your vocal folds and minimize any breathing situations while singing your vocal cords.

-Mastering vocal function has several advantages that can help you to become a great singer.
+Mastering vocal function has several advantages that can help you to become a great opera singer.
 First, it creates immediate access to resonance and healthy vocal tones.
 The compressed subglottic breath allows the vocal cords to vibrate creating a good feeling that makes the singer feel like a “pillow of breath” without any forced breath pressure.
-Vocal function also helps the acoustic space of the throat to stay wide open.
+The vocal function also helps the acoustic space of the throat to stay wide open.

 Possible Causes of Vocal Cord Closure Problems